Jieran-S/Microglial-annotation/README.md

 4. Clustering and visualization

+5. Annotation and visualization

--------- Annotation --------
+## Annotation breakdown

-5. Import all markers and plot the heatmap for overlapping heatmap population distribution (High resolution)
+1. Import all markers and plot the heatmap for overlapping heatmap population distribution (High resolution)

-6. Pseudo-bulk analysis: mean log expression data for each cluster -> Heatmap again (low resolution)
+2. Pseudo-bulk analysis: mean log expression data for each cluster -> Heatmap again (low resolution)

-7. Selecting labels for each cluster based on the most expressed gene and their corresponding cell types
+3. Selecting labels for each cluster based on the most expressed gene and their corresponding cell types

+4. Try hirearchical classification on labelling (Heatmap)

 > Discuss: is that a reliable way for labeling?
 Should we tune the clustering resolution to avoid inaccurate labelling?

-8. Label and visualization again
+5. Label and visualization again

-9. Subsequent visulization of barplot (cluster percentage), vlnplot (expression profile), and ridgeplot (similar comparision data)
+6. Subsequent visulization of barplot (cluster percentage), vlnplot (expression profile), and ridgeplot (similar comparision data)